deeplypuzzled/deeplypuzzled.github.io/guide/index.md

 Separate paragraphs with a blank line.
 For a line break within a paragraph, use two spaces or two backslashes at the end of a line.
 No spaces/backslashes, no line break.

+HTML can be used freely alongside Markdown and plain text.

 ## Headers

 Simple: use hashes (\#) -- one \# for a top-level H1 header, to six \###### for H6.
 Headers *must* be preceded by a blank line, except at the top of the page.